 Won’t you join me in my quest to take charge of birthing and breastfeeding decisions?
 If you have 3 ½ minutes a day to read my pithy how-to suggestions, check out my blog!
-I blog regularly, every Tuesday and Friday.
-I write about birthing and breastfeeding issues, IBLCE exam issues and study strategies, hospital practice issues and more.
+I write about birthing and breastfeeding issues, IBCLC exam issues and study strategies, hospital practice issues and more.
 Please let me hear from you; I try to answer every comment that is posted!
 And don’t forget to subscribe.

 Most of all, let me hear from you!
 Contact me at email@example.com or join me on social media.